lsimopoulos/lsimopoulos.github.io-hugo/content/post/mvvm_supervising_controller_pattern.md

 ***Conclusion***

-By applying this design pattern , the logic ,that is tightly coupled with the functionality on the code behind(Probably an event), can be targeted by unit test now and have the logic on the ViewModel.
-This can be handy at specific cases but of course this should not be applied for every case.
+By applying this design pattern , the logic ,that is tightly coupled with the functionality on the code behind(Probably an event),can be moved to the ViewModel and be targeted by the unit tests now.
+This pattern can be handy at specific cases but of course this should not be applied for every case.
  The disadvantage is that this implementation violates the "rule" : the View should not be aware of the ViewModel and vice versa.